Japanuspus/adventofcode/2022/README.md

 **Extension**: After finishing I realized that you can always start the motion of the next block of sand at the next-to-rest position of the previous block.
 More abstractly, and probably easier to code, this is really just depth-first traversal.

+## Day 15: Beacon Exclusion Zone (1.5s)

+Not pretty.
+Ended up spending a long time getting a good idea for part 2 (rotated coords), but then I coded the brute-force instead.
+And then it failed silently because of an i32 overflow...

+**Extension**: Solve part 2 in rotated coordinate system.

+## Day 16: Proboscidea Volcanium